... on the floor laughing my freaking ass off ...

 If I had a dollar for everyone who has stated that putting KT120 vs KT88 in an amp results in more power, I could replace tubes annually!
 Power is determined by the power transformer.
 FULL STOP!!
 The power transformer supplies the current and the tubes regulate it.
 See KT88 6550 KT120 KT150 Tube Interchangeability at Blueglow Electronics on UBoob.
 [The origin of this myth is likely from replacing worn out 6550/KT88 w KT120.]

 Assuming the circuit is properly designed and the tubes are functional, changing tubes may change the gain and/or frequency response.
-If the SPL is louder at the same input level, almost all perceive it as better.
+If the SPL is higher at the same input level, almost all perceive it as better.

 6550/KT88 vs KT120